CarbonLighthouse/interview-skel/README.md

 ### High Level Product Requirements:

-NOTE: For this section, I'll be role-playing in a "PM" type role.
+NOTE: For this section, your interviewer will be role-playing in a "PM" type role.
 The product requirements are not super fleshed out, and may not be well informed by the backend capabilities we actually have.

 -   [MVP] As a building owner, I need to understand the how the energy usage of my building would change after certain EEMs were implemented, both on a